 - Safety — A series of sensors in the seat belt can track the driver’s physiological indicators and determine whether the driver is fatigued or intoxicated.
 If the driver fails any of the tests performed by the sensors, the vehicle becomes inoperable.

 The advent of self-driving driving cars such as the Google car and Telsa are making the idea of autonomous cars a reality.
 Several, states across the country have begun passing laws to regulate the technology and encourage its development.
-However, the safety and public acceptance of these autonomous vehicles has been a question of public interest and concern.
+However, the safety and public acceptance of these autonomous vehicles have been a question of public interest and concern.
 Moreover, a series of accidents in the summer of 2016 increased the debate about the safety of autonomous vehicles.

 With continued research and development, autonomous car technology will likely become a safer alternative to human drivers, with additional economic and environmental benefits.
 Removing human control from the vehicle will potentially help cars reach their designed fuel economy, leading to less gas consumption and reduced cost of vehicle ownership.